IbaiZJ/CRAI/docs/src/content/docs/getting-started/quick-start.md

 ## Using the Frontend

-1. Open http://localhost:5173 in your browser
+1. Open http://localhost:6901 in your browser (or http://localhost:5173 if running without Docker)
 2. You'll see the CRAI interface
 3. Navigate through the available features